 Odour in use is actually less than for a conventional toilet.
 Whilst enthusiasts might tolerate a fusty odour we believe that correctly designed and operated compost toilets should not smell at all, indeed less than conventional toilets in use.
 For most installations we achieve this without the use of a fan which means higher reliability and no electrician required for installation.
 The urinal is also odourless and vented and avoids the use of a troublesome trap.

-The combination of urine separation and generous twin chambers means that the Full Access toilet can handle peak uses such as open days, parties or church weddings.
+The combination of urine separation and generous twin chambers means that the Full Access Composter can handle peak uses such as open days, parties or church weddings.
 The capacity for continuous use is around 6 full time resident users or an average of about 25 daily visits.
 We have single toilets serving 200 plot allotments but please contact us to confirm capacity for your application.

-The Compact, and a new Zero Discharge toilet
+The Compact, and the Zero Discharge toilet

 Our products are the preferred choice of the The Centre for Alternative Technology where they have been testing compost toilets to destruction since 1973.